fyne-io/fyne-io.github.io/support.md

 This book explores various options for building graphical applications with Go.
-The Fyne toolkit is covered in detail in Chapter 10 and is also used to illustrate various concepts such as background processing connecting to web services.
+The Fyne toolkit is covered in detail in Chapter 10 and is also used to illustrate various concepts such as background processing and connecting to web services.

-Each chapter has code bundled and the Fyne examples include code to create a functional email client as well as an image browse application.
+Each chapter has full code provided and the Fyne examples include a functional email client as well as an image browse application.

 </div>